 On 15 May 2020, drawing on the Working Group’s inputs, National Treasury published a Technical Paper for public comment on “Financing a Sustainable Economy”.

-The Working Group consisted of representatives from the following organisations:
+The Technical Paper was developed by a Working Group consisting of representatives from the following organisations:

 - South African Reserve Bank